UnidentifiedCode/countdown/README.md

-# CountDownApp for Discord
+# Coutdown Discord Bot
-Timer to your death
+Death?
+There's a app for that!